 It is for schools to decide how the Pupil Premium is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.
 However, schools are to be held accountable for how they have used the additional funding to support pupils from low-income families.

-Please see below for information regarding how the Pupil Premium was spent in 2017-2018 and our plans for the next academic year..
+Please see below for information regarding how the Pupil Premium was spent in 2018-2019 and our plans for this academic year..